Overview of retention policies

 Retaining content for a specific period of time

 With a retention policy, you can retain content indefinitely or for a specific number of days, months, or years.
-Note that the duration for how long content is retained is calculated from the age of the content, not from when the retention policy is applied.
+The duration for how long content is retained is calculated from the age of the content, not from when the retention policy is applied.
 You can choose whether the age is based on when the content was created or (for OneDrive and SharePoint) when it was last modified.

 For example, if you want to retain content in a site collection for seven years since it was last modified, and a document in that site collection hasn't been modified in six years, the document will be retained for only another year if it's not modified.
 If the document is edited again, the age of the document is calculated from the new last modified date, and it will be retained for another seven years.